sakurairihito/sakurairihito.github.io/menu4.md

 # Current interest

-My research is based on applying quantum technology to various fields, such as solid-state physics, finance, chemical reaction dynamics, and fluid dynamics.
+My research spans the intersection of quantum information technology and various fields.
+I have applied quantum techniques to diverse areas including solid-state physics, finance, chemical reaction dynamics, and fluid dynamics.
-At the core of my current research is designing and implementing information reduction techniques with the aid of tensor network learning algorithms.
+At the core of my current research is the design and implementation of information compression techniques using tensor network learning algorithms.
-In my approach, it is important to decompose the algorithm into a learning step and a step for quick and accurate evaluation.
+The key to my approach is decomposing the algorithms into learning steps and steps for rapid and accurate evaluation.
-This method is widely applied, from image classification learning parametric differential equations to parametric option prices.
+This method has been widely applied, from image classification to learning parametric differential equations and parametric option pricing.
-As a result, various tasks, such as real-time computation and stress testing, can be performed more efficiently.
+As a result, various tasks such as real-time calculations (such as option pricing in finance) and stress testing and so on can be performed more efficiently.